fbpx

 That of success

-One of the reasons, in my opinion, that we hear so many success stories of immigrants in the United States of America is because they were exposed to stories about how you can build the kind of life you want for yourself here.
-It’s as if all the stories they heard as children about how everyone has the right to succeed in America have supplanted any lingering doubts about their own ability to succeed.
-They simply roll up their sleeves and get to work making their desires a reality because they don’t have a fear of failing.
-They may trip and fall and take a few classes along the way, but they don’t really give up and quit.
+One of the reasons, in my view, why we hear so many success stories of immigrants in the United States is because they grew up hearing stories about how it is possible to build the life you desire in this country.
+The narratives they heard as children, about how everyone has the opportunity to succeed in America, seem to have replaced any lingering doubts about their own potential for success.
+They simply get to work, determined to turn their aspirations into reality, because they are not afraid of failure.
+Along the way, they may stumble and face challenges, but they do not give up or quit.

-Hollywood knows about it.
-Showing us the memories of underdogs who put in the work and ultimately succeeded has become their entire business.
+Hollywood is well aware of this phenomenon.
+Their entire business revolves around showcasing stories of underdogs who persevere and ultimately achieve success.
 Nobody can pay money to watch a movie about a perfect person who creates a perfect dream and lives a perfect life while successfully completing everything they set out to do.
-Boohooing!
-In any case, we dislike people who come across as being too perfect.
-Crossing ahead and failing gives us a reason to pay attention to you, to tell others about you, and to support you.
+Complaining!
+Nonetheless, we tend to dislike individuals who appear overly flawless.
+Striving and failing, on the other hand, gives us a reason to take notice of you, to share your story with others, and to offer our support.

 “That of failure is typically encountered on the path to your success destination.”

 Nobody mentioned how generally I fell that summer or how depressed I became; instead, they only emphasized how quickly I picked up knowledge and what a fantastic job I changed into doing.
-Only my teacher knew how difficult it was for me to push past that comfort zone to give myself permission to give in, so he could sit back with this self-satisfied grin on his face.
-Nothing compares to removing that enormous chunk from existence and having it chew around just a chunk!
+Only my teacher understood the challenge it was for me to break out of my comfort zone and allow myself to let go, which led to his self-satisfied smile.
+There’s nothing quite like removing that large obstacle from your path and watching it dissipate into nothing!

-Are you really going to put off purchasing something so expensive because you’re afraid of failing?
-Would you be willing to persevere and suffer through the early mistakes to reach that 1/3 time if I promised you that you would only fail twice and succeed at the 0.33 attempt?
-We’ll carry out the order.
-All that needs to be discussed is how broadly.
+Are you going to postpone buying something expensive just because you’re afraid of failing?
+Would you be willing to endure and learn from the initial mistakes if I assured you that you would only fail twice before succeeding on the third attempt?
+We’ll proceed with the purchase.
+The only thing left to discuss is the extent of it.
 As a result, before you cross, take a leap of faith.

 What if I flop To the Ground?